2017 Southern Voices Network for Peacebuilding Conference

 Director of Institute of Human Rights and Dignity, Center of Research and Action for Peace

-Professor of Communications, Rongo University and Founding Director, Center for Media, Democracy, Peace & Security (CMDPS)
+Associate Professor of Media and Security Studies, Rongo University and Founding Director, Center for Media, Democracy, Peace & Security (CMDPS).

 Dr. Kidane Kiros Bitsue